InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ### How should a Transparency & Consent String be stored?

-In version 1 of the TCF Specifications the consent string was specified to be stored as either a 1st party cookie for service-specific consent or a 3rd party cookie for global consent.
 In version 2 of the TCF Specifications, the storage mechanism used for service-specific and group-specific TC Strings is up to a CMP, including any non-cookie storage mechanism.

 #### Managing conflicting string versions
 Before 30 September 2020, [after which v1.x strings will be considered invalid](https://iabeurope.eu/all-news/the-iab-europe-transparency-consent-framework-tcf-steering-group-votes-to-extend-technical-support-for-tcf-v1-1/), if a CMP encounters a situation where both a v1.x string and a v2.0 string are erroneously present simultaneously, the CMP should remove the v1.x string to ensure that there is only one source of truth for consumers of the string.